 The new course for spring 2021 will introduce students to basic social work generalist practice.
 The class leads into the College’s new Bachelor of Science in Social Work program, which is scheduled to be available onsite and online.
 The degree has been approved by the Ohio Department of Higher Education and has received approval from the Higher Learning Commission.

-“We wanted to create a program that gives students more hands-on, personal experience in what to expect when they do social work,” said Antoinette Willis, Ph.D., assistant professor of social work at the College.
+“We wanted to create a program that gives students more hands-on, personal experience in what to expect when they do social work,” said Antoinette Willis, Ph.D., assistant professor of social work and department head of psychology and social work at the College.
 “Our program will teach students to meet clients where they are, to get to know and help address their specific needs, rather than just make decisions based on paperwork.”

 Only two other institutions in the area offer undergraduate social work programs, and both are limited in the number of students they can accept, Willis said.
 Notre Dame’s social work courses are housed in the College’s Division of Science and Mathematics under the Department of Psychology.